Have you ever heard the statistic that millionaires have an average of seven streams of income?

 - Business Income – 18% (part active, part passive)

-The vast majority of our income is passive and those funds continue to accumulate (with occasional unrealized “paper” losses as the market moves) without my active participation.
+The majority of our income is passive and those funds continue to accumulate (with occasional unrealized “paper” losses as the market moves) without my active participation.

-In fact, it's at the point where the financial benefits of active work no longer have an impact on our net worth.
-Last year's wages divided by our net worth was less than 1%.
+It’s at the point where the financial benefits of active work no longer have an impact on our net worth.
+Last year’s wages divided by our net worth was less than 1%.